WarperSan/BTD6-Mods/VillageParagon/README.md

 ### How does it work ?
 The Monkey Industry is a mix of Sun Temple, Engineer Monkey and Monkey Village.
 As its description says, the paragon throws "specialized Bots" on the field.
-More info on each sentry [here](https://github.com/WarperSan/BTD6-Mods/blob/main/VillageParagon/Sentries/README.md). **The paragon uses the same "AI" as the 4xx Engineer for its Bots' placement.** Look on the [Wiki page of the Sentry Expert](https://bloons.fandom.com/wiki/Sentry_Expert#Types_of_Sentries) to see when each sentry is used.
+More info on each sentry [here](https://github.com/WarperSan/BTD6-Mods/blob/main/VillageParagon/Sentries/README.md).

 The only Village aspect of the Village paragon (irony) is its buffs:
 - A 30% discount on EVERY upgrade of every tower in range